MieThorberg/ST-Assignment01/README.md

 ### 1.2 Alien👽
-// tell An alien meets you and it asks you to teach it how to brush its teeth.
+An alien meets you and it asks you to teach it how to brush its teeth.
 Assume that the alien has teeth exactly like yours, and is as smart as you, but it needs a clear step-by-step instruction.
 List the steps.
 Be as detailed as you can.

 >- Step 1: Take the toothpaste in your right hand
 >